 Most Caltech students are awarded \$2,000 in Federal Work-Study (FWS).
-Some students are awarded less.
-The maximum amount of FWS wages that a student may earn is determined by their financial need.
-As stated above, students have the option to move all or a portion of their loan or student employment from one program to the other at any time during the academic year until the month prior to the end of the regular academic year.
+Some students may be awarded less.
+Since entering students are not permitted to work on-campus in the fall term and can only work in the winter and spring terms, student employment awards for entering students are limited to \$1,350 in their first year.
+Employment awards will increase to the standard student employment amount offered to continuing students after the first year.
+The maximum amount of FWS wages that a student may earn is determined by his or her financial need.
+Students have the option to move all or a portion of their loan or student employment from one program to the other at any time during the academic year until April 27, 2012.